Main menu

 Systemic contact dermatitis is rare in children, with the most likely culprit being Myroxylon pereirae in food flavouring agents.

 Allergic contact dermatitis is suspected clinically and is confirmed by patch testing.
 Patches containing the test substances are applied to the back for 48 hours, and the tests are assessed 48–96 hours later to identify the culprit allergen(s) [6].
-Recently, the Australian Paediatric Baseline Series of 30 allergens was proposed, as compared to the larger Australian Baseline Series of 60 allergens [2].
+In 2018, the first Paediatric Baseline Series was developed in the United States.
+Following this, the Australian Paediatric Baseline Series of 30 allergens was proposed, as compared to the larger Australian Baseline Series (for adults) of 60 allergens.
+[2].

 Patch testing in children has a reasonable positive predictive value [2,7].
 However, there may be false positives and false negatives [7,8].
 It can be difficult to discriminate between irritation caused by the tested substances and weak allergic positive patch tests [7].